clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

         git: "https://github.com/myself/that-super-proof"

-You can test your own fork of the unstable repository using `opam repo add` on your fork.
+You can test your own fork of the OPAM Coq repository using `opam repo add` on the folder `extra-dev` of your fork.
 Then, issue a pull-request with your new package.
-It should be accepted quickly since there is no reviewing on the unstable repository (we only check there is no `rm -Rf` or so).

-## Make a stable version
+## Publish a stable version
 To publish a stable version you need to make a release.
-A release with a version number allows people to express reliable dependencies to your work.
 In GitHub, go to the *releases* section and add a new release named `1.0.0`.
-For version names we recommend the [SemVer](http://semver.org/) convention, `MAJOR.MINOR.PATCH` with:
+People tend to use the [SemVer](http://semver.org/) convention for the version names, as `MAJOR.MINOR.PATCH`:

-* `MAJOR`: breaking changes
+* `MAJOR`: major changes
-* `MINOR`: non-breaking changes
+* `MINOR`: minor changes
 * `PATCH`: bug fixes

-Fork the [stable repository](https://github.com/coq/repo-stable) and add a folder `coq:that-super-proof/coq:that-super-proof.1.0.0` in `packages/`.
+Add a folder `coq:that-super-proof/coq:that-super-proof.1.0.0` in the folder `released/packages/` of the [OPAM Coq repository](https://github.com/coq/opam-coq-archive).
 Add the `descr` and `opam` files as before and a new `url` file:

     http: "https://github.com/myself/that-super-proof/archive/1.0.0.tar.gz"
     checksum: "da1da74c8f6c560b153ab8dc558cf29e"